gasman/wagtail/README.md

 ### Features

 * A fast, attractive interface for authors
-* Complete control over design and front-end
+* Complete control over front-end design and structure
 * Scales to millions of pages and thousands of editors
 * Fast out of the box, cache-friendly when you need it
 * Content API for 'headless' sites with de-coupled front-end